open2c/open2c.github.io/index.md

  Additionally,
   - [bioframe](https://www.github.com/mirnylab/bioframe) provides a framework for genomic data analysis using Pandas DataFrames, invluding genomic interval arithmetic
   - [polychrom](https://www.github.com/mirnylab/polychrom) simplifies polymer simulations for *in silico* experiments with chromosomes

+Please interact with us on GitHub (we are open!), or join our [Slack](https://bit.ly/2UaOpAe) for more interactive discussions.